Why aren't we as a society doing everything we possibly can?

 - Life expectancy is 10 – 20 years less than people who have not been abused

-As a tax-payer you'll be shocked to find out.
-The average lifetime cost per victim of child abuse is $210,012* costing the U.S. billions annually.
+As a tax-payer you should know the average lifetime cost per victim of child abuse is $210,012* costing the U.S. billions annually.
 These expenses are largely paid for by the public sector - the taxpayer.

 The costs include: